“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 On the mountain, you can see a lot of people having fun in their own unique style.
 Someone may curl up with a good book while taking in the breathtaking views of the city.
 Another brings his sketch to create a superb painting of lovely Athens.

 You can relax for hours and bring your coffee while admiring these terrific moments.

 Things to Do:

 - Viewing from the top will give you a glimpse of how amazing this city is.
 And you can find its attractions sparkling in the skyline.

-- Going through lovely landscapes will be helpful for your human being as we forget how nature looks like when we are in our centers.
+- Going through lovely landscapes will be helpful for human beings as we forget what nature looks like when we are in our centres.

 - Stop for a while to explore a small picturesque church on the top.